 After reviewing the submitted paperwork and student profile, the Committee invites qualified candidates and their parents to the O-School for an interview.

 Prospective students meet with two members of the School leadership team and the Admissions Coordinator who discuss the School’s major policies and procedures.
-Together, the family also tours the School’s residential and academic facilities.
+Together, the family also tours the School’s academic facilities.

 Acceptance and Enrollment